righettod/access-brute-forcer/README.md

 # Usage efficiency

-The application should be combined with the following application to enhance efficiency:
+The application should be combined with the following applications to enhance efficiency:
 * [FING](https://play.google.com/store/apps/details?id=com.overlook.android.fing&hl=en): For WIFI network discovery and target identification,
-* [FILE MANAGER](https://play.google.com/store/apps/details?id=com.alphainventor.filemanager&hl=en): To access to shares content after the credentials identification.
+* [FILE MANAGER](https://play.google.com/store/apps/details?id=com.alphainventor.filemanager&hl=en): To access to Windows SMB Shares, FTP, SSH (via SFTP) content after the credentials identification.
+* [JUICE SSH](https://play.google.com/store/apps/details?id=com.sonelli.juicessh&hl=en): To access via SSH shell if SFTP is not enabled.

 # Action flow

-1. Use **Fing** to identify a target host (copy the host IP in the clipboard),
+1. Use **Fing** to identify a target host (copy the host IP or name in the clipboard via **Fing** copy/paste feature).

-2. Use the app to identify the credentials (paste the host IP  from the clipboard into the **Target** field),
+2. Use the app to identify the credentials (paste the host IP or name from the clipboard into the **Target** field).
+Port is optional, if not specified then default one is used.

 ![Main screen](example.png)

-3. Use **File Manager** to access the share contents.
+3. Use **File Manager** or **Juice SSH** to access to the contents.

-# TODO

-* Extend brute force to SSH, Telnet and FTP protocols.